 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Phlox Paniculata is a garden all-star that has slender green stems that support sweet clusters of delicate petals.
 A garden staple for many years, phlox paniculata or "garden phlox" is a favorite among professional and novice gardeners alike for a good reason.
 There are five petals to blossom and several blossoms in each cluster.
 The Petals on Phlox Paniculata can be found in many different shades of white, red, pink or blue, depending on the variety.
-Vibrant colors are made the main focus against the simple, green foliage.
-This pretty perennial pops its fragrant blooms in July and with a little attention, blooms can continue until mid-September.
+Vibrant colors are made the primary focus against the dull, green foliage.
+This pretty perennial pops its fragrant blooms in July and with a little attention, flowers can continue until mid-September.
 Dulling petals should be removed, a process known as deadheading, to encourage new growth.
-Mature plants grow to around 18 inches wide and depending on the variety, are usually between 2 and 5 feet tall.
+Mature plants grow to around 18 inches full and depending on the variety, are usually between 2 and 5 feet tall.
 Phlox is hardy in zones 4-8 and has been known to attract butterflies and hummingbirds, a welcome complement to any garden space.
 Although it can grow in partial shade, phlox thrives best in full sun, ideally, in moist, well-drained soil.
 Like many sun-loving garden plants, phlox can benefit from a light layer of mulch early in the season to help with weed control and also to help retain moisture in the soil.
-Garden phlox is deer resistant and a great choice for many different types of gardens; cut flower gardens, wildflower beds, butterfly gardens, walkways, and borders, just to name a few.
+Garden phlox is deer resistant and an excellent choice for many different types of gardens; cut flower gardens, wildflower beds, butterfly gardens, walkways, and borders, to name a few.
 Because of their ideal height, phlox is perfect for layering in the middle or back of a garden bed with smaller complimentary plants in front.
 At the end of the blooming season, phlox should be cut back just above ground level, lightly mulch again the next spring and the plant will take care of the rest.